commercetools/merchant-center-application-kit/packages/application-shell/src/components/configure-intl-provider/README.md

-# Configure <IntlProvider> with the proper locale
+# Configure <IntlProvider> With the Proper Locale

 This component is used to configure `<IntlProvider>` based on the proper `locale`.
 The `locale` is determined by:

-- the user setting, in case the user is logged in
+- The user setting, in case the user is logged in
-- the browser language, in case the user is not logged in
+- The browser language, in case the user is not logged in

 ## `<ConfigureIntlProvider>`